Elii45/updated-ojt/README.md

 # ojt

--Fix database leave application + locator (copy cto)
-- layout + footer
--
+-Fix css of print in both inventory
+-fix css in leave form printing